rrousselGit/provider/README.md

 ### ChangeNotifierProvider

-Expose a [ChangeNotifier] subclass and ask its depends to rebuild whenever [ChangeNotifier.notifyListeners] is called
+Expose a [ChangeNotifier] subclass and ask its dependents to rebuild whenever [ChangeNotifier.notifyListeners] is called

 Listeners to [ChangeNotifier] only rebuilds when [ChangeNotifier.notifyListeners] is called, even if [ChangeNotifierProvider] is rebuilt.